 3. Stay Calm

-Your physical well-being, particularly, gastrointestinal health depends significantly on your mental health.
+Your physical well-being, particularly gastrointestinal health, depends significantly on your mental health.
 Any presence of tension or anxiety can disturb the balance of chemicals in the stomach, causing indigestion or increased production of gases.
 Hence, it is important that you do some light exercises or practice meditation or simple yoga.
-It will help maintain mental peace and keep your body functioning in an optimal condition.
+It will help maintain mental peace and keep your body functioning in optimal condition.

 4. Stop Smoking and Drinking

 If you smoke or drink, it is about time to stop if you are pregnant.
 Smoking cigarettes and drinking alcohol should be instinctively avoided once you find out that you are pregnant or even when you are trying to get pregnant.
 Drinking and smoking can affect your health as well as your baby’s health, so they are best avoided.
 Furthermore, smoking and drinking increase the chances of swallowing air alone with it, which can lead to burping.
 So, it is best to avoid them.